Battleroid/munin-mumble/README.md

 todo
 ----

-- [ ] add lower tier crowns for 2nd & 3rd
+- [x] add lower tier crowns for 2nd & 3rd
-- [ ] add total time accumulated (years, months, days, minutes)
+- [x] add total time accumulated (years, months, days, minutes)
-- [ ] basic API with marshmallow & flask-restful (?, should I even bother?)
+- [ ] basic API with marshmallow & flask-restful, or screw that and just use jsonify :-) (?, should I even bother?)

 misc
 ----